kowshik226/project1/README.md

 ## 3. File Descriptions

-	boston_seattle.ipnyb --This notebook presents the word related to addressing the above questions.
+	boston.ipnyb --This notebook presents the word related to addressing the above questions.
 The code for cleaning, engineering, and modeling data along with the markdown describing the process is presented.

 	/data folder -- This folder contains the data I used to perform the analysis.
 The original source of the files is Kaggle.